 Where From Beyond succeeds somewhat is in some of the more tongue-in-cheek elements.
 There are genre in-jokes like the doctor named Roberta Bloch, after horror author Robert Bloch best known for Psycho (1960), and a scientist called Dr Pretorious, named after Ernest Thesiger’s mad scientist in Bride of Frankenstein (1935).
 The one joy of the film is Barbara Crampton in bondage gear, discovering the pleasures of S&M – she gives the type of performance that one knows from the moment that she enters with ramrod efficiency and hair tightly bound up that both she and hair are going to be let out and with aces to spare.
 However, as a whole, From Beyond never achieves the hilarious blackness with which Stuart Gordon conducted Re-Animator.

 A better version of From Beyond, which adheres much more closely to the H.P.
 Lovecraft story and plays it straight, is the 1999 short film made by Vancouver-based director Bob Fugger – see The H.P.
 Lovecraft Film Festival – North (1999) for review.
+Charles Band later conducted a remake with The Resonator: Miskatonic U (2021).

 Subsequently, Stuart Gordon went onto make Dolls (1987), the live-action Transformers film Robot Jox (1990), the vampire tv movie Daughter of Darkness (1990), the Edgar Allan Poe adaptation The Pit and the Pendulum (1991), the future prison film Fortress (1993), Castle Freak (1995), Space Truckers (1996), the Ray Bradbury adaptation The Wonderful Ice Cream Suit (1998), a further H.P.
 Lovecraft adaptation with Dagon (2001), the amazing non-genre David Mamet adaptation Edmond (2005) and the true-crime based Stuck (2007).
 Gordon also came up with the stories for Honey, I Shrunk the Kids (1989), Body Snatchers (1993) and Progeny (1998).